tomerOko/microai/prompts/main.md

 write the actual consumers logic.

-remember to handle the new user creation and user update events from the 'signup' service

 dont forget that each service should handle new user creation and user update events from the 'signup' service!